CounterpartyXCP/Forum/README.md

 ## CIP Lifecycle ##

-CIPs may be edited and managed by any Counterparty maintainer, where a maintainer is any individual that has commit access to the Counterparty Core repository and has made at least one commit in the previous nine-month period.
+CIPs may be edited and managed by any Counterparty maintainer, where a maintainer is any individual that has had at least one commit merged into `master` in the previous nine months.

 CIPs should be created as pull requests to this repository.
 These pull requests may be merged / rejected, and their status changed, by any Counterparty maintainer.
 CIPs may be rejected for a number of reasons, including failing to adhere to the above CIP format, being insufficiently motivated / documented, being unfocused, vague or ambiguous, being technically infeasible, etc. For a CIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.